This post contains affiliate links. Please see our disclosure policy.

 Two images - one of a bowl of butter and sugar creamed together, the other of the finished silky cake batter.

-Step 5: Pour the batter into your prepared pans and bake.
+Step 5: Bake.
+Pour the batter into your prepared pans and bake.
 Let the cakes cool completely before decorating.

 Two images - one of two cake pans filled with batter, and one of the baked cake layers.